martinResearch/openexr_numpy/README.md

 default_channel_names = {1: ("Y"), 3: ("R", "G", "B"), 4: ("R", "G", "B", "A")}
 ```
 This convention differs from opencv that uses BGR and BGRA respectively for 3 and 4 channels.
-The channels ordering default convention can modified by the user using the function `set_default_channel_names`, but we recommend providing explicitly the names of the channels instead using the `channel_names` argument.
+The channels ordering default convention can modified by the user using the function `set_default_channel_names`, but we recommend providing explicitly the names of the channels when calling `imread` and `imwrite` instead using the `channel_names` argument.